smartDIYs/smartdiys_creator_manual_en/manual/flow.md

 If you want to import your own image data (jpg / png / svg etc), please click "Select File" button.
 The file selection dialog opens, and you can import it by selecting the target file.
 You can also import by dragging and dropping the target file into the graphic area.

 - `Import from asset catalog`
-Click "Asset Catalog" to use the figures and sample data provided in the software.
+Click "From Catalog" to use the figures and sample data provided in the software.
 The asset catalog will open and you can select and import your favorite data.

 - `Create text item`
-Click the "Create Text" button to create a processing item of any character.
+Click the "Text Item" button to create a processing item of any character.
 You can create text items with your font.
 In addition, processing method can be selected from "painting only" "line only" "painting and line".
 ※ We do not cope with vertical writing and line feed.

 ### Layout editing